twisted/pydoctor/README.rst

 ^^^^^^^^^^^^^^
 * Packages and modules are now listed together.
 * The module index now uses a more compact presentation for modules with more than 50 submodules and no subsubmodules.
+* Fix source links for code hosted on Bitbucket or SourceForge.

 pydoctor 22.4.0
 ^^^^^^^^^^^^^^^